smartcontractkit/havoc/README.md

 ## Havoc

-*DISCLAIMER*: This software is not even early Alpha, and still in development, use it on your own risk
+*DISCLAIMER*: This repository is archived, there will be no new commits or support, all development is moved to https://github.com/smartcontractkit/chainlink-testing-framework

 Havoc is a tool that introspects your k8s namespace and generates a `ChaosMesh` CRDs suite for you